redkite-labs/redkitecms-docs/book/pages-management.rst

 The permalink option
 ~~~~~~~~~~~~~~~~~~~~

-The **permalink** represents a static permanent link that identifies the page outside
+The **permalink** represents a static permanent link that identifies the page of the website to the outside
-the site.
+web.

 This value is inserted into the textarea which has the same name.